IEC Recognized Organization (RO) Canada Programs

 2. Submit a Stepwest Application form

-Please note that joining our waiting list does not mean our team will reach out to you, nor does it mean we will offer you a RO spot for IEC Season.
-You do not have to pay to join our waiting list.
+Please note that joining our waiting list does NOT guarantee that our team will contact you or that you will receive a RO spot for the IEC season.
+There is no cost to join the waiting list.

 3. Wait for our team to reach out (if selected)

-If successful, we will be reaching out to you by email.
-Please make sure to check your spam frequently in case our email is redirected.
+If your application is successful, we will reach out to you by email so you can book a free video call/meeting with you. ⚠️ Please check your inbox and spam/junk folders regularly in case our message is redirected.

 4. Meet with us